 Now that you have your practice’s listing information correct, you can begin to grow your reviews.

-Growing Your Patient Reviews
+How To Grow Your Patient Reviews in 2022

 Here are three key strategies to grow reviews.
 It’s important to remember that there’s no one-size-fits-all approach, but make your primary objective to automate the process and scale your efforts.